Tropical Storm Krovanh (2020)

-Tropical Storm Krovanh, known in the Philippines as Tropical Depression Vicky, was a tropical cyclone which caused deadly flooding in the Philippines during mid December 2020.
-Krovanh, which means cardamom in Khmer language.
-The 31st depression and 23rd and final named storm of the 2020 Pacific typhoon season, Krovanh originated from a tropical depression which was first monitored by PAGASA, late on December 17.
+Tropical Storm Krovanh, (Note: The name Krovanh (Khmer: ក្រវាញ, [krɑ.ˈʋaːɲ]) was contributed by Cambodia and means cardamom in Khmer.) known in the Philippines as Tropical Depression Vicky, was a tropical cyclone which caused deadly flooding in the Philippines during mid December 2020.
+Krovanh was the 31st depression and the final named storm of the 2020 Pacific typhoon season.
+Krovanh originated from a tropical depression which was first monitored by PAGASA, late on December 17.
 The system strengthened with PAGASA naming it Vicky, meanwhile the JMA monitored it as a low pressure area.
 The depression then made several landfalls over the Philippines on December 18–19 before moving out of the PAR on December 20, as it strengthened into a tropical storm according to the JMA and was named Krovanh.
 However, Krovanh was downgraded back to a tropical depression the next day, with the JTWC issuing their final advisory on December 22.